Lord-Windy/asmjit/README.md

   // We have no Runtime this time, it's on us what we do with the code.
   // CodeHolder stores code in CodeHolder::SectionEntry, which embeds CodeSection
   // and CodeBuffer structures.
-We are interested in CodeBuffer:
+We are interested in section's CodeBuffer only.
+  //
+  // NOTE: The first section is always '.text', so it's safe to just use 0 index.
-  CodeBuffer& buf = code.getSection(0)->buffer;
+  CodeBuffer& buf = code.getSectionEntry(0)->buffer;

   // Print the machine-code generated or do something more interesting with it?
   //   8B4424048B4C24048B5424040F28010F58010F2900C3